Agalychnis lemur: Problems and successes

 Given that the population of the lemur leaf frog is on the decline in Central America, there are now clear efforts in place to help conserve the species.

 The conservation effort at the El Valle Amphibian Conservation Center (EVACC) in El Valle de Antón, Panama provides in-country ex-situ support for amphibians that have the greatest potential risk of extinction from chytridiomycosis.
 The lemur leaf frog falls into this category and is being supported at El Valle.
 During 2006–2007, the water – through means of filtration from tap sources – in which they were living turned out to be soft and acidic.
 Ultraviolet B spectrum lighting was provided on all tanks for two hours daily via modified halogen bulbs.
 From 2006 to 2008, their diet consisted of wild caught invertebrates, including: katydids, termites, fruit flies, and isopods.
 In the necropsy of the lemur leaf frog that had died after 90 days, the Captive-Bred Juveniles (CBJ), (ones that included animals resulting from captive breeding) were compared with wild-caught Long-Term Residents (LTR).
 The results showed that the cause of death for the lemur leaf frog at EVACC was through poor nutritional condition and osteodystrophy, with a very small number contracting lungworm infection and squamous metaplasia.
 A stumbling block to the conservation of lemur leaf frogs at El Valle in Panama has been its tendency to develop a vitamin A defiency when given insect-based diets in captivity.
 Lesions develop shortly after the vitamin A deficiency comes into effect.
 The tongue of the lemur leaf frog is prominently affected by squamous metaplasia.
 Other associated problems occur elsewhere, such as in the oral and nasal cavities, the esophagus, stomach, reproductive tract and bladder.
 Further research is required to evaluate these problems.

-At Manchester Museum and Bristol Zoo in the UK, and Nordens Ark in Sweden, they have successfully established a genetically diverse and healthy 'safety net' population of Costa Rican lemur leaf frogs.
+At Manchester Museum and Bristol Zoo in the UK, and Nordens Ark in Sweden, they have established a diverse 'safety net' population of Costa Rican lemur leaf frogs.
 A studbook has now been established and healthy animals are being bred and maintained within the programme as a backup to the wild populations in Costa Rica.
-This success, together with the In-situ conservation work being carried out has hopefully secured Costa Rican populations of the species for the future.
+This, together with the In-situ conservation work being carried out may secure Costa Rican populations of the species for the future.